weakish/docs-en/views/leanengine_webhosting_guide-python.md

 {% block getting_started %}

-Clone the example code [leancloud/python-getting-started](https://github.com/leancloud/python-getting-started) to local:
+Clone the sample project [leancloud/python-getting-started](https://github.com/leancloud/python-getting-started):

 ```sh
 git clone https://github.com/leancloud/python-getting-started.git
 ```

-First you need the following dependencies to launch LeanEngine Python Application locally:
+First you need the following dependencies to launch a LeanEngine Python application locally:

 - **python**：Please make sure the local and online python version are identical to avoid compatibility issues.
-It is recommended to use [pyenv](https://github.com/pyenv/pyenv)  to locally manage your Python versions.
+It is recommended to use [pyenv](https://github.com/pyenv/pyenv)  to manage your local Python versions.
 - **pip**：Used to install third-party dependencies.
-- **virtualenv**：Optional, it is recommended to use virtualenv or similar tools to create an independent Python environment to avoid conflict between dependencies used by the project and used by the system/other projects.
+- **virtualenv**：Optional, it is recommended to use virtualenv or similar tools to create an independent Python environment for each project to avoid conflicts.

 Please make sure the above dependencies are installed locally properly, then execute the following command under the project directory to install the third-party dependencies for the project.

 ```sh
 pip install -r requirements.txt
 ```

-Please refer to [Command line tool usage guide](leanengine_cli.html) for more detail on command line tool and locally debugging.
+Please refer to the [command-line tool usage guide](leanengine_cli.html) for more details on the command line tool and locally debugging.

 {% endblock %}